Why was my police check delayed?

-There are thousands of police checks done every day and the police will not consider escalating your check until it has been in progress at least 15 business days.
-If you call us, we will be sympathetic but there isn’t anything that we can do.
+There are thousands of police checks done every day and the police will not consider escalating your check until it has been in progress for at least 15 business days.
+If you call us we will be sympathetic, but there isn’t anything that we can do.
 The delay is wholly within the police system and not in our control.

 What are the most common reasons that Australian National Police Checks are referred?

 The most common reasons an Australian National Police Check gets referred depend on whether you have a criminal history or not.

 If you don’t have a criminal history:

 A combination of your personal details (name, gender, date of birth or address) are the same or similar to someone who does have a criminal record.

 Depending on what that record is, there are a number of factors that will affect how long it takes to eliminate any potential matches: